bitcoin-computer/fungible-token/README.md

 }
 ````

 The constructor creates a new Token object that stores ``amount`` tokens and that is owned by a public key ``to``.
 The send function first checks for insufficient funds.
-If the test passes a new object with ``number`` tokens is created and the amount in the current token is reduced by ``number``.
-This guarantees that the total number of tokens remains constant.
+If there are sufficient funds, a new object with ``number`` tokens is created and the amount in the current token is reduced by ``number``.
+As this is the only way to update the amount of a token this guarantees that the total number of tokens remains constant.

-You can find more information in the accompanying Medium Article.
+You can find more information in the accompanying [Medium Article](https://medium.com/@clemensley/how-to-build-a-token-on-bitcoin-in-javascript-c2439cf1b273).

 ## Start the app